 Pull plants and bulbs for overwintering.

-Unless you have all Michigan native perennials in your garden, chances are you have some plants and bulbs that need overwintering.
+Unless you have only Michigan-native perennials in your garden, chances are you have some plants and bulbs that need overwintering.
 Pull those plants and bulbs, clean them thoroughly, and store them in a cool, dark place over the winter.
-MSU Extension has some excellent tips on how to overwinter tender garden plants as well as container plants.
+MSU Extension has excellent tips on overwintering tender garden plants and container plants.

 Water sufficiently before the ground freezes.